wein.plus

 Crater

-A bellied wine vessel (also crater, kratér) used in ancient Greece in the shape of a bell or jug with a wide mouth at the top.
+Name (also crater, kratér, mixing jug) for a bulbous wine vessel used in ancient Greece in the shape of a bell or jug with a wide protruding mouth at the top.
 These vessels were made of clay or bronze and decorated with reliefs and paintings.
-Most of them had a height of 30 to 45 centimetres and a volume of about 50 to 100 litres.
+Most of them were 30 to 45 centimetres high and had a volume of around 50 to 100 litres.
 The first of the many artefacts found date back to the 10th century BC.
-The vessel was used for mixing wine with water, which was common at the time.
-It was regularly used at the symposion, which is attested by drinking scenes on Greek vase paintings.
-It stood on the floor next to the guests who were camped out.
-The wine was then poured from the crater into the smaller oinochoes (chous, olpe) and from there into handy drinking vessels such as kantharos.
+The vessel was used to mix wine with water, a common practice at the time.
+It was regularly used at symposia (drinking parties with controlled consumption of wine), which is attested to by scenes on Greek vase paintings.
+It was placed on the ground next to the guests.
+The wine was then poured from the crater into the smaller oinochoen (chous, olpe) and from there into handy drinking vessels such as kantharos.

 Voices of our members